On Saturday, June 22nd, we will honor an outstanding Assemblymember, Amy Paulin,

-May 4th, Choice Matters and WCLA PAC joined forces with NYC for Abortion Rights at Bryant Park and then with a march to Time Square.
+May 4th, some of us joined forces with NYC for Abortion Rights at Bryant Park and then with a march to Time Square.
 We stood up and said, “NO” to the homophobic anti-abortion hate group Focus on the Family.
 They are here to generate extremist reactions to the Reproductive Health Act, and we are here to say, “Not in our city, not in our State – NOT NOW, NOT EVER.”

-On May 2nd, Choice Matters and WCLA PAC showed up at the Somers Town Board meeting to make sure pro-choice voices were heard.
-We thanked the Town Board for refusing to entertain a resolution opposing the Reproductive Health Act that Carmel and the Putnam County Legislature had passed in April.
+On May 2nd, the Somers Town Board convened its work session.
+Some of us were there to thank the Town Board for refusing to entertain a resolution opposing the Reproductive Health Act that Carmel and the Putnam County Legislature had passed in April.

 Thank you to the handmaids who came out, representing the chattel from the Handmaid’s Tale by Margaret Atwood.

 After the IDC (Independent Democratic Conference) we all swore not to be fooled again.
 No matter whether there was a “D”, “R” or “WFP” after the name, we were going to watch the actions, instead of simply listening to the words.

 Choice Matters has been doing exactly that – and, unfortunately, our findings are not good.